 8. INTERNATIONAL PASSENGERS NOTICE REGARDING LIABILITY THRESHOLD

-Passengers traveling to a final destination or stop in a country other than the country of origin, where the Warsaw Convention or the Montreal Agreement may be applicable, as the case may be, the full trip as well as all Transportation where the departure and destination points, whether or not there is interruption of the Transportation or transfer, are located in the territory of any of the contracting parties of said agreements.
+Passengers traveling to a final destination or stop in a country other than the country of origin may be subject to, where the Warsaw Convention or the Montreal Agreement may be applicable, as the case may be, for their full trip as well as all Transportation where the departure and destination points, whether or not there is interruption of the Transportation or transfer, are located in the territory of any of the contracting parties of said agreements.
 Non-Stop Transportation between two points within the territory of one sole country that is party to the Montreal or Warsaw Conventions shall not be considered international and shall not be subject to such conventions.

 9. PRIVACY GUIDELINES